brooklynrail/brooklynrail-platform/content/events/2022/04/ukrainians-on-ukraine.md

 ---
 title: Ukrainians on Ukraine
-deck: Featuring Vasyl Cherepanyn, Oleksiy Radynski and Kateryna Ruban, and Katya Grokhovsky.
+deck: Featuring Vasyl Cherepanyn, Oleksiy Radynski, Kateryna Ruban, and Katya Grokhovsky
 summary: We thank Adriana Farmiga, Katya Grokhovsky, and Slinko for curating and co-organizing this event, the first of a series.
 Please note the special time of this NSE, 12pm ET.